protalk/protalk/README.md

 ###Installation

-[Joshua Thijssen](http://www.adayinthelifeof.nl) has made it super-easy to get a development environment up and running 'on the fly' using [Vagrant](http://vagrantup.com/) and [Puppet](http://puppetlabs.com/).
+We have an automated development environment available which can have you up and running 'on the fly' using [Vagrant](http://vagrantup.com/) and [Puppet](http://puppetlabs.com/).
 With a single command, this powerful tool can set-up or tear-down a fully functional development environment inside an [Oracle VirtualBox](https://www.virtualbox.org/).
 It works on all platforms and is the recommended way to get started with ProTalk.

 If you prefer to do things old-school, go ahead and jump down to the [Manual Installation](#manual-installation) instructions at the end of the page.